Pará (footballer, born 1986): Flamengo

 On 7 January 2015, Pará was loaned to Flamengo for one year; the loan was mainly a part of a debt discharge for Rodrigo Mendes' signing in 2000.
 Initially a backup to longtime incumbent Léo Moura, he became a first-choice during the campaign as the latter left to join Fort Lauderdale Strikers.

 On 16 May 2017 Pará extended his contract with Fla until December 2019.

 Return to Santos

 On 3 August 2019, Santos announced the return of Pará to the club, after agreeing to a contract until December 2020.
 On 30 October 2020, he renewed his link until December 2022.

 On 9 December 2021, after 292 matches for the club, Pará terminated his contract with Santos.

 Cruzeiro

 Just hours after leaving Santos, Pará was announced at Série B side Cruzeiro for the 2022 campaign, after agreeing to a pre-contract with the club.
 On 30 December, after Ronaldo bought the club and turned it into a SAF (Sociedade Anônima do Futebol), he reached an agreement with the board and rescinded his pre-contract.

 Later career

 On 6 April 2022, Pará signed for Brusque in the second division until the end of the year.
 On 8 December, after the club's relegation, he was announced at Portuguesa.

+On 31 March 2023, after narrowly avoiding relegation in the 2023 Campeonato Paulista, Pará left Lusa.